noissefnoc/ggoc/README.md

 Usage
 -------

+### Turn on API

+First, create API project from [Google API Console](https://console.developers.google.com/) if haven't create it.
+And then turn on API that you want to use.

 ### Get client secret from Google Cloud Platform

-First you create OAuth client and get client secret from [Google Cloud Console](https://console.cloud.google.com/).
+Create OAuth client and get client secret from [Google Cloud Console](https://console.cloud.google.com/).

 1. Go to Google Cloud Console
 1. Click **API Manager**